C&C 27 Association – About Our Site & Forum

 In addition to recognizing the universality intended for the Web, we recognize that not everyone has high-speed access, so images over about 26kb are always preceded by thumbnails so you can decide whether you want to look at them or not.
 There are no animations or movies.

 The remaining issue is that you may encounter problems if your type size is extremely large.
 As shipped and installed, most PC browsers display type at a size used by newspapers to announce the outbreak of war – far too large for normal viewing.
 Large text will also do funny things to the page layouts.
-Pull down the View menu, drag to Font Size and select smaller.
-Reading overly large text is more tiring than reading a normal size, so you may want to keep the smaller setting.
+The embedded style sheet should reduce the defaults to something manageable, but if your type is still so large that words overflow their assigned spaces, pull down the View menu, drag to Font Size and select smaller.
+Reading overly large text is more tiring than reading a normal size, so you may want to keep the smaller setting as a browser property.

 If you run into problems or see what appears to be a blunder or omission on my part, .